mft1360/book-store-service/README.md

-# Objective 1
+effect# Objective 1
 1. How would you access a *NIX server remotely in order to debug a problem?
 ```
-I do not have any experience about NIX server but I think You would be able to run your application
+To be honest I do not have any experience about NIX server but I think you would be able to run your application
 in your server with choosing an open port for listening and tracking a problem during running your
-application and according the open port you will be able to debug your problem by using some tools
+application and according the open port you will be able to debug your problem by using
-such Intellij and Eclipse.They have a facility to listen the open port in specific server.
+Intellij and Eclipse.They have a facility to listen the open port in specific server.
+And you can make a break point in your code and during sending a requrst or getting a response you should be able to
+debug your code step by step.
+For example:
+java -Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005 -jar jarName.jar
+That means port 5005 is a listen port to debug a problem.
 ```
 2. How would you version your application?
 ```
 versioning in the application can be really important because on the versioning anyone can understand about
-changing inside of application. as usual versioning consists three things such as MAJOR.MINOR.PATCH
+changing inside of the application. as usual versioning consists three things such as MAJOR.MINOR.PATCH
 that means:
 MAJOR version means when you have or make incompatible API changes.
 MINOR version means when you add functionality in a backwards-compatible manner.